weikunhan/leetcode-summary-python/uf/README.md

 ## Graph

+In computer science, a disjoint-set data structure, also called a union–find data structure or merge–find set, is a data structure that stores a collection of disjoint (non-overlapping) sets.
+Equivalently, it stores a partition of a set into disjoint subsets.
+It provides operations for adding new sets, merging sets (replacing them by their union), and finding a representative member of a set.
+The last operation allows to find out efficiently if any two elements are in the same or different sets.
+[Wikipedia](https://en.wikipedia.org/wiki/Disjoint-set_data_structure)

 This type of problem includes: find connections problem, find minimum cost problem

+The time complexity of the union-find is (log*(n)).

 | *#* | *Link* | *Solution* |
 | ---- | --------------------------------- | --------------------------------- |